LiMinggang/madedit-mod/README.txt

 New: Use icon to mark readonly flag
 New: Replace toolbar icons with Silk icon set from Mark James(www.famfamfam.com) and Fugue(http://p.yusukekamiyamane.com/)
 New: Change default color of space/tab/carrige/return to Gray
-New: Use hotkey to launch the macro saved #208
+New: Use hot key to launch the macro saved #208
 New: Add app dir to script searching directories
-New: Seperate "goto the last edit position" and ¡°goto the next edit position¡±function from Undo #169
+New: Separate "goto the last edit position" and ¡°goto the next edit position¡±function from Undo #169
 Fix: Move recent files tool bar item from Quick search to Standard
 Fix: Apply AuiNoteBook fix from wxWidgets dev(http://trac.wxwidgets.org/ticket/17551)
 Fix: Display replace all result on Status bar instead of an annoying dialog
 Fix: Add default pos to tool bars in order that tool bar would be in the pos expected
 Fix: Group Bookmark tools to SearchReplace Toolbar
-Fix: Some config would be overidded
+Fix: Some config would be overridden
 Fix: When I paste some lines, the typewrite mode is not working #209 Add more Icons
 Update license information